 Advisors recommending a T+2-settling fund will also have to be able to manage/monitor the money coming in.

-It is likely that a settlement cycle that differs from the standard market cycle, and therefore could lead to delays or costs for a client later wanting to redeem a fund to buy an ETF, stock or bond instead, would be considered a material fact that must be disclosed to clients.
+It is likely that a settlement cycle that differs from the standard market cycle, could lead to delays or costs for a client later wanting to redeem a fund to buy an ETF, stock, or bond instead, would be considered a material fact that must be disclosed to clients.

-The first time a client is inadvertently charged interest for a one-day overdraft that they didn’t expect, because the ETF or other non-fund security settles on T+1 and the fund redemption occurs on T+2, could contribute to the end of that business relationship unless the advisor/dealer chooses to absorb the cost — neither a desirable action.
-A number of dealers may choose to manage the cash for the one-day mismatch for clients (and advisors) because for most the interest amount would be relatively small and .even during the 2008-2009 market turmoil, international funds only suffered 2%-3% net redemptions on a weekly basis withand corresponding less daily.
-With the possible exception of more challenging cash management for funds with a concentrated number of unit holders, the funding cost risk could be seen as small for at least largefirms A number of firms are prepared to accept as a cost of doing business if the cost can be offset by savings from operational efficiencies.
+The first time a client is inadvertently charged for a one-day overdraft that they didn’t expect, because the ETF or other non-fund security settles on T+1 and the fund redemption occurs on T+2, could contribute to the end of that business relationship unless the advisor/dealer chooses to absorb the cost.

+A number of dealers may choose to manage the cash for the one-day settlement mismatch for clients (and advisors) because the cost could be relatively small.
+Even during the 2008-2009 market turmoil, international funds only experienced 2%-3% net redemptions on a weekly basis and correspondingly less daily.
+With the possible exception of funds with a concentrated number of unit holders, presenting a more challenging cash management environment, the funding cost risk therefore could be seen as smaller for at least larger firms.
+A number of larger firms are prepared to accept these charges as a cost of doing business – if the cost can be offset by savings from operational efficiencies.

-Given the existing choice of funds, many advisors will not see a need to consider funds settling on T+2 for their clients.
+Given the existing choice of funds, over time many advisors will not see a need to consider putting new client money into funds settling on T+2.

-It is unclear whether fund companies will be comfortable shifting the settlement-cycle verification burden onto the advisorfor him/her.to check whether some mutual funds the advisor once recommended will in future settle on T+1 or stay at T+2, especially if an advisor must only needs enter two or three lines into a system, push a button, and the T+1 purchase or redemption is done, compared to having to undertake additional steps (possibly get an additional signature to disclose later proceeds availability at redemption, manage/monitor for cash, etc.).
+It is unclear whether fund companies will shift the settlement-cycle verification burden onto the advisor.
+If so, the advisor will need to check whether some mutual funds previously recommended will in future settle on T+1 or stay at T+2.
+Fund companies are likely to lean in this direction, especially if an advisor must needs only to enter two or three lines into a system, push a button, and the T+1 transaction is done as compared to undertaking additional steps (possibly obtaining an additional signature to disclose later proceeds availability at redemption, manage/monitor for cash, etc.).

-Combined, ome industry experts these factors may pressure clients to ask for — and dealers and advisors to focus only on — T+1-settling funds, even if there are T+2 funds on the dealer’s shelf.
+Some industry experts these factors combined may pressure clients to ask for — and dealers and advisors to focus predominantly on — T+1-settling funds, whatever other funds are on the dealer’s shelf.

-What are the options to communicate to advisors those funds that will remain on a T+2 or longer cycle?
-While the chosen approach(es) will be market-driven, the following solutions have been being considered (to a greater or lesser extent) as options for enabling advisors and retail investors to find out if a mutual fund will continue to settle on T+2 or move to T+1 as of May 27, 2024.
+What are the options to communicate to advisors, those funds that will remain on a T+2 or longer cycle because there may still be reasons for clients to ask to purchase a fund that settles on T+2 or later?
+While the outcome will be market-driven, the following solutions have been, or are being, considered (to a greater or lesser extent) as options for enabling advisors and retail investors to find out if a mutual fund will continue to settle on T+2 or move to T+1 as of May 27, 2024.